importnikhil/Beginning/README.md

 Here is :
 Part 1: (When I was Introducing Myself to GitHub !)

-  1)Code in Python to implement Digital Clock Widget Using Tkinter.
+  1)Code in Python to implement Digital Clock Widget using Tkinter.

   2)Hello World in Java